Self-Defence of the Republic of Poland: Social issues

 Ideological evolution of Samoobrona - since 2001, Samoobrona has been shifting towards social conservatism, making a coalition with LPR possible.

 Samoobrona was socially conservative.
 It was argued to espouse "a kind of social conservatism" similar to one of Polish communists of the late 1980s, represented by the Patriotic Movement for National Rebirth.
 Political scientists Michael Minkenberg and Pascal Perrineau noted that part of Samoobrona's agrarian appeal and "common-man" identity was built on nationalism, "cultural traditionalism" and authoritative protectionism.
 According to Sarah L. de Lange and Simona Guerra, Samoobrona "takes a position on the cultural dimension that is only slightly less extreme than that of the LPR", with LPR being a far-right party.
+Samoobrona was also described as left-conservative.
 German newspaper Junge Freiheit described the party's positions as follows:

 This makes the modified Samoobrona programme all the more appealing.
 With its penchant for state intervention in the economy, vehement rejection of foreign investment and support for farmers and craftspeople, it is stealing points from the SLD on the left.
 On the right, however, it is catching up with its rejection of abortion and euthanasia, its fight against the legalisation of drugs and its campaign for the publication of all secret service archives from the pre-transition period.
 For those who are still undecided politically, it is offering the immediate withdrawal of Polish troops from Iraq and the introduction of a professional army.

 There had been a gradual shift in party's views on social issues.
 Throughout the 1990s, Samoobrona combined its far-left socioeconomic postulates with social progressivism.
 This culminated in Samoobrona becoming an ally of the social-democratic SLD before and shortly after the 2001 election.
 As a reward, SLD voted in favor of Lepper becoming the Deputy Marshal of the Sejm.
 While in power, SLD embraced neoliberalism and pursued deregulation and market liberalization - it suspended collective agreements and allowed for a suspension of working regulations "where the existence of a firm is threatened", cut overtime pay, made it easier for employers to fire workers, and reduced sickness pay.
 It also implemented "Hausner Plan", named after its Finance Minister Jerzy Hausner, who abolished the annual rise in pensions and public service pay, cut business tax, reduced subsidies for mines and railways, cut sickness allowance, cut subsidies for companies employing disabled workers and increased retirement age for women.
 This liberal economic time made the PSL, SLD's coalition partner, leave the coalition.
 As a minority government, SLD continued its shift, with Leszek Miller, the leader of the SLD-led minority government, proposing to implement a flat-income tax rate.
 This made Samoobrona break off with the SLD, and SLD retaliated by removing Lepper as the Deputy Marshal.